Infectious Diseases Information

 • Before and after touching mouth, nose, eyes

-• The single best way to prevent the flu is to get a flu vaccine each season.
-The seasonal flu vaccine protects against the influenza viruses that research suggests will be most common for the year.
+A great way to prevent the flu and COVID is to get vaccinated each season.
+Research suggests both the current flu and COVID vaccines will protect against the strains that will be most common for the year.

 • If you live or work in a heavily traveled area, regularly wipe down doorknobs, counters, and light switches with antibacterial wipes.